Preference Evolution under Partner Choice: Preference Evolution with Complete Information

-Example \ref{eg not loser-best} illustrates the stark difference between models based on random matching and our model based on stable matching. \cite{Dekeletal2007RESTUD} show that incumbents playing a symmetrically efficient strategy profile (a symmetric strategy profile that maximizes the total material payoff among all symmetric strategy profiles) is a necessary condition for evolutionary stability of the incumbents' preference type, and symmetric efficiency together with strict Nash is a sufficient condition.
-In Example \ref{eg not loser-best}, $(B, B)$ is symmetrically efficient and a strict Nash equilibrium.
-However, incumbents playing it cannot withstand the invasion of mutants who are able to force positive assortative matching and play the more efficient asymmetric strategy profile $(A, C)$ at the same time.
+In general, if some strategy pair in $\NE^\lb_\pi$ is inefficient, then any homophilic selfish or parochial selfish type exhibits same-type inefficiency, which means it is evolutionarily unstable by Proposition \ref{prop: unstable with ci}.

+\begin{example}[Example \ref{eg: asymmetric efficiency} revisited] Consider again the material game in Example \ref{eg: asymmetric efficiency}.
+Suppose $\theta$ is a homophilic or parochial selfish type.
+The unique (loser-best) Nash equilibrium $(B,B)$ between two type-$\theta$ agents is inefficient.
+Let $\tau$ be the parochial efficient type.
+For any population state $(\theta,\tau,\varepsilon)$, a Nash stable outcome must be perfectly assortative and satisfy $s_{\theta,\theta}[(B,B)]=1$.
+Because the parochial efficient type can coordinate on the efficient strategy pairs $(A,C)$ and $(C,A)$, type $\theta$ fares strictly worse than type $\tau$ in terms of average material payoffs.
+In other words, type $\theta$ is evolutionarily unstable. \end{example}

-Proposition \ref{prop: symmetric selfish} considers the special case that a symmetric strategy pair happens to be both symmetric and a Nash equilibrium.
-In this case, only minimal homophily is needed for the $\lambda$-homophilic selfish type to be evolutionarily stable.
+Proposition \ref{prop: symmetric selfish} considers the special case in which a symmetric strategy pair happens to be both efficient and a Nash equilibrium, whereby selfish types become evolutionarily stable.

-\begin{proposition} Suppose there exists a symmetric strategy pair $(\tilde{x},\tilde{x})$ that is an efficient Nash equilibrium.
-If $\theta$ is either a $\lambda$-homophilic selfish type with any $\lambda>0$ or the parochial selfish type, then $\theta$ is neutrally stable and evolutionarily stable against any $\tau$ that exhibits same-type inefficiency. \end{proposition}
+\begin{proposition} Suppose there exists a symmetric strategy pair $(\tilde{x},\tilde{x})$ that is an efficient Nash equilibrium of the material game.
+Then the homophilic selfish and parochial selfish types are neutrally stable.
+Moreover, they are evolutionarily stable against any type that exhibits same-type inefficiency. \end{proposition}